 - Cauliflower Rice - I use frozen, but you could also use fresh.

-- Jasmine Rice - I have not tested this recipe with other kinds of rice, but I believe it would work with just about type of rice.
+- Basmati Rice - I have not tested this recipe with other kinds of rice, but I believe it would work with just about type of rice.

 - Chicken Bone Broth - You can also use vegetable broth, or regular chicken broth.
 I usually buy the brand Kettle and Fire.